Skip to main content

 Figure \(\PageIndex{3}\): Protein N-acetylation and deacetylation reactions

 The acetyl donor is acetyl-CoA.
 The N-terminus (reaction A) is acetylated by N-terminal acetyltransferases (NATs).
 The ε-amino group of lysine (reaction B) is acetylated by lysine acetyltransferases (KATs).
 The latter modification is reversed through two different enzymes.
 One is a simple hydrolysis (reaction C) catalyzed by lysine deacetylases (KDACs).
-The other (reaction D) requires NAD+ and is catalyzed by enzymes called sirtuins (silent information regulator).
+The other (reaction D) requires NAD+ and is catalyzed by enzymes called sirtuins (silent information regulators).
 Since sirtuins use NAD+, one of the main oxidizing agents in the biological world, they link the protein acetylome with metabolic status and promote metabolic health.

-Histones, positively charged proteins found in eukaryotic cell nuclei, pack and order the DNA into structural units called nucleosomes as shown in Figure \(\PageIndex{4}\).
+Histones, positively charged proteins found in eukaryotic cell nuclei, pack and order the DNA into structural units called nucleosomes, as shown in Figure \(\PageIndex{4}\).

 Figure \(\PageIndex{4}\): Nucleosome organization. https://commons.wikimedia.org/wiki/F...ganization.png.
 Creative Commons Attribution-Share Alike 3.0 Unported license.

 Histone acetylation typically results in transcriptional activation; deacetylation typically results in transcriptional suppression.
 Acetylation occurs via histone acetyltransferases (HATs) and is reversible via the action of histone deacetylases (HDACs).
-One group of histone deacetylases are the sirtuins (silent information regulator), which maintain gene silencing via hypoacetylation.
+One group of histone deacetylases is the sirtuins (silent information regulator), which maintain gene silencing via hypoacetylation.
 Sirtuins have been reported to aid in maintaining genomic stability.
 Figure \(\PageIndex{5}\) shows the effect of acetylation on histone:DNA packing.

 Figure \(\PageIndex{5}\): Histone octamers form the backbone for chromosomal structure.
 Acetylation and methylation affect histone-DNA interactions.
 DNA methylation increases histone-DNA affinity and blocks transcriptional activation.
 Acetylation of the histone tails disrupts histone-DNA interactions and facilitates gene expression. https://commons.wikimedia.org/wiki/F...cetylation.jpg.
 Creative Commons Attribution 3.0 Unported